Fast rotation of nuclei with extreme isospin in the vicinity of neutron and proton drip lines

 \begin{itemize}

+\item The analysis of existing theoretical studies of the rotation in the nuclei near and beyond drip lines indicates that collective rotation can lead to an increase of the stability of nuclear systems via two mechanisms.
+In the first one, the particle-hole excitations from the states with low orbital momentum $l$ to the ones with high $l$ values lead to an increase of centrifugal barrier of quasi-bound single-particle states occupied in the nucleonic configuration.
+This leads to a significant reduction of the decay width of the rotational states of quasi-bound rotational bands.
+In the second one, with increasing rotational frequency Coriolis interaction acting on occupied high-$j$ (high-$l$) orbitals, which are quasi-bound at low frequencies, drives them below zero energy threshold and makes them bound.

-\item For the first time we show that rotational bands which are proton unbound at zero or low spins can be transformed into proton bound ones by collective rotation of nuclear systems.
-Strong Coriolis interaction acting on high-$N$ or strongly mixed M orbitals provides a microscopic mechanism for this transformation by driving the highest in energy occupied single-particle states of nucleonic configurations into negative energy domain.
-The disappearance of static pairing correlations at high spins of interest is critical for suppression of proton emission from high spin proton bound rotational states.
-This is because the scattering of particles by pairing interaction from negative energy bound single-particle states to positive energy unbound ones, which would create a proton emission channel from the latter ones, is prohibited in that case.
-These rotational bands, which undergo the birth of particle bound parts at high spin, are transitional in nature between classical particle bound rotational bands which at present are almost exclusively observed in experiment \cite{VDS.83,BHN.95,DHLBBMV.96,PhysRep-SBT} and very rare examples of rotational bands embedded in particle continuum \cite{GJF.13,FNJMP.16}.
+\item For the first time we show that rotational bands which are proton quasi-bound at zero or low spins can be transformed into proton bound ones by collective rotation of nuclear systems.
+Strong Coriolis interaction acting on high-$j$ or strongly mixed M orbitals provides a microscopic mechanism for this transformation by driving the highest in energy occupied single-particle states of nucleonic configurations into negative energy domain.
+These rotational bands, which in the language of Ref.\ \cite{AIR.19} undergo the birth of particle bound parts at high spin, are transitional in nature between classical particle-bound rotational bands which at present are almost exclusively observed in experiment \cite{VDS.83,BHN.95,PhysRep-SBT,DHLBBMV.96} and very rare examples of quasi-bound rotational bands \cite{FNJMP.16,FRMLN.16}.

 \item The calculations indicate the presence of rotation induced giant proton halo in the nucleonic configurations which are typically proton bound at high spin.
 Few of these configurations reveal underlying clustering structures.
 Their formation is triggered by the occupation of strongly mixed M intruder orbitals.
 Thus, the physical mechanism of the creation of giant proton halos in rotating nuclei is completely different as compared with non-rotating nuclei in which the formation of proton halo proceeds via the occupation of loosely bound $s$ and $p$ orbitals \cite{BH.96,23Al-proton-halo.02,JRFG.04}.